The Kingston Whig-Standard: History

 Arnold Edinborough was the editor of the Whig-Standard starting 1954 until 1958, having met Rupert Davies' son Robertson when Robertson was editor of the Examiner, owned by Rupert.
 Robertson had begun editing Examiner in 1942, where he was creating and developing his Samuel Marchbanks character.

 Neil Reynolds, born 1940, left the Toronto Star in 1974 to join the Whig as an editor.
 He soon became editor in chief, staying with the paper until 1992, when Harvey Schachter took over.
 The paper excelled during the 1980s under Michael Davies (son of Arthur Llewellyn) and Reynolds, winning eight National Newspaper Awards, four National Magazine Awards, three Nathan Cohen Awards for dramatic criticism and two Michener Awards for public service journalism.
 Prior to the Whig, Reynolds had been with the Sarnia Observer, London Free Press, and after leaving Kingston spent time at the New Brunswick Telegraph-Journal and the Saint John Times-Globe.
 Others who contributed to the award-winning stories include Steve Lutkis, on staff from 1989 as an editorial writer, Douglas Fethering, Literature editor from 1988 to 1992, David Pulver, a writer and editor in Entertainment and editorials from 1977, and Sylvia Barrett Wright, the medical and science reporter from 1974 to 1981.

 Despite the recognition through this time, the late 1980s were difficult for the paper financially, leading Michael Davies to sell the paper.
 Thus ended the largest, longest independently owned paper in Canada in October 1990.
 The paper continues today as the oldest continuously publishing daily in Canada under the Postmedia Network of newspapers.
 (The first Canadian daily is the now defunct Montreal Daily Advertiser.)
-The Whig-Standard has a 20–25,000 circulation under the editorship of Steve Serviss and publisher Ron Laurin.
+The Whig-Standard had a 20–25,000 circulation under the editorship of Steve Serviss and publisher Ron Laurin.
+It is currently overseen by Kingston native, Editor-In-Chief, Jan Murphy (2025 - present.)